jimfingal/skynetheremin/README.md

 The post-install hooks should also grab the bower libraries.

-There are three major backend components: the server, the broadcaster, and the web client.
+There are three major components: the server, the broadcaster, and the web client.

 ### Server